Conducting large-scale mixed-method research on harm and abuse prevention with children under 12: Learning from a UK feasibility study.

 The work with interpreters in a cultural-sensitive environment.
 By Silvia Exenberger

+You can download this ERIC case study as a pdf in English, français, español, 한국어, Türkçe and Bahasa Indonesia.
 Important and unique challenges arise when conducting research in a cultural environment more or less unknown to the researcher who follows a Western cultural tradition.
-Even though researchers arrive well-prepared at the research site in the different culture, they will
+Even though researchers arrive well-prepared at the research site in the […]

 The impact of shared information in focus groups on children’s relationships.
 By Hilde Lauwers

+You can download this ERIC case study as a pdf in English, français, español, 한국어, Türkçe and Bahasa Indonesia.
 The Flemish Commission of Children’s Rights (Kinderrechtencommissariaat) commissioned Research Centre Childhood & Society (Kind & Samenleving) to construct a questionnaire to determine the incidence and prevalence of child abuse and negligence in Flanders.
-The questionnaire focused on children between 10
+The questionnaire focused […]

 Conducting school-based focus groups: Lessons learned from the CATS project.